soulthreads/xwinmosaic/README.md

 Use arrow keys (also `C-n`, `C-p`, `C-f`, `C-b` in default mode, `hjkl` in vim mode) or mouse to navigate through windows.
 Start typing to search for required window.

-Config file is created automatically on first program run and stored in `~/.config/xwinmosaic/config`.
+Config file is created automatically on a first program run and stored in `~/.config/xwinmosaic/config`.

 ### Usage:
     Usage: